How to fix Exchange database Dirty Shutdown error?

 4. Add EDB file from your system hard drive and then move ahead

-5. Now the EDB file is successfully added as the source.
+5. Here, the EDB file is successfully added as the source.
 The tool also offers a preview of the mailbox data.

 6. preview of the mailbox data.

-7. Now right-click on the source files and select Export mailboxes to PST.
+7. Right-click on the Source Files and select Export mailboxes to PST.

 8. Export mailboxes to PST

-9. Select the mailboxes, mailbox folders, apply filters on data (like Date Range and Item Type) and select the required options (to split it into multiple PST & to create Unicode PST).
+9. Select the mailboxes or mailbox folders, apply filters on data (like Date Range and Item Type) and select the required options (to split it into multiple PSTs & to create Unicode PST).
 Then click Export.

 10. click Export

-Now your Exchange mailboxes are successfully exported to PST files.
+Now, your Exchange mailboxes are successfully exported to PST files from EDB files.

 Conclusion

-In this blog, we have dealt with the Exchange database dirty shutdown error by running a set of cmdlets in the Exchange Management Shell.
-Considering the risk of manual process failure, we have explained the use of a reliable third-party tool to recover the Exchange data efficiently and securely.
+In this article, we have dealt with the Exchange database dirty shutdown error by executing a bundles of cmdlets in the Exchange management shell.
+Using a manual process to repair a database may result you spending several hours without assurance of recovery and during the procedure, and the user’s ability to access, send and receive the emails will be restricted.
+Considering the risk of manual process failure, we have explained the use of an advanced and user-friendly Recoveryfix for Exchange Server recovery tool to recover the Exchange data efficiently and securely in the simplest manner.

 Leave a Reply